go-sprout/sprout/SPRIG_TO_SPROUT_CHANGES_NOTES.md

 ## Templating Differences
 ### Bugs fixed
-In Sprig, somes functions have bugs that have been fixed in Sprout:
+In Sprig, some functions have bugs that have been fixed in Sprout:

 1. `{{ "foooboooooo" | abbrevboth 4 9 }}`
   - Sprig: `fooobo...`